LBNL-ETA/SimulatorToFMU/README.rst

 Installation
 ^^^^^^^^^^^^
-To install run
+To install clone the master branch of the development repository locally or run

 .. code:: text

-   pip install --user simulatortofmu
+   pip install --user git+https://github.com/LBNL-ETA/SimulatorToFMU.git

 For more information visit the development page at `https://github.com/LBNL-ETA/SimulatorToFMU <https://github.com/LBNL-ETA/SimulatorToFMU>`_